-In connection with the convertible debt offering, \$36.5 million of the proceeds were deposited into an escrow account which contains an amount of permitted securities sufficient to fund, when due, the total aggregate amount of the first six scheduled semi-annual interest payments on the 2019 Notes.
-The amount held in the escrow account is classified on our Consolidated Balance Sheets as Short-term restricted cash and investments and Restricted cash and investments of \$12.2 million and \$24.3 million, respectively, as of December 31, 2012.
+In connection with the offering of the 2019 Notes, \$36.5 million of the proceeds were deposited into an escrow account which contains an amount of permitted securities sufficient to fund, when due, the total aggregate amount of the first six scheduled semi-annual interest payments on the 2019 Notes.
+As of December 31, 2013, we have used \$12.3 million of the amounts held in the escrow account to pay the required semi-annual interest payments.
+The short- and long-term amounts held in the escrow account as of December 31, 2013 were \$12.2 million and \$16.9 million, respectively, and are included in short- and long-term restricted cash and investments.
 We have pledged our interest in the escrow account to the Trustee as security for our obligations under the 2019 Notes.

 The 2019 Notes are accounted for in accordance with ASC Subtopic 470-20, Debt with Conversion and Other Options.
 Under ASC Subtopic 470-20, issuers of certain convertible debt instruments that have a net settlement feature and may be settled in cash upon conversion, including partial cash settlement, are required to separately account for the liability (debt) and equity (conversion option) components of the instrument.
 The carrying amount of the liability component of any outstanding debt instrument is computed by estimating the fair value of a similar liability without the conversion option.
 The amount of the equity component is then calculated by deducting the fair value of the liability component from the principal amount of the convertible debt instrument.
 The effective interest rate used in determining the liability component of the 2019 Notes was 10.09%.
 This resulted in the recognition of \$144.3 million as the liability component and the residual \$143.2 million as the debt discount with a corresponding increase to paid-in capital, the equity component, for the 2019 Notes.
 The underwriting discount of \$9.3 million and offering expenses of \$0.5 million were allocated between debt issuance costs and equity issuance costs in proportion to the allocation of the proceeds.
 Debt issuance costs of \$4.9 million are included in Other long term assets on our Consolidated Balance Sheets as of the issuance date.
 Equity issuance costs of \$4.9 million related to the convertible debt offering were recorded as an offset to additional paid-in capital.
-We have adjusted the initially recorded balance of the liability component from \$149.2 million to \$144.3 million and the balance of equity component from \$138.3 million to \$143.2 million for the 2019 Notes along with the allocation of offering costs between debt and equity from the amounts originally reported in the Notes to our Condensed Consolidated Financial Statements included in our Quarterly Report on Form 10-Q for the period ended September 28, 2012 due to the finali

-The following is a summary of the liability component of the 2019 Notes as of December 31, 2012 (in thousands):
+The following is a summary of the liability component of the 2019 Notes as of December 31, 2013 and 2012 (in thousands):

-Dee cember 31, 2012 Net carrying amount of the liability component \$ 149,800 Unamortized discount of the liability component 137,700 Face amount of the 2019 Notes \$ 287,500
+Decen · 2013 2012 Net carrying amount of the liability component \$ 165,296 \$ 149,800 Unamortized discount of the liability component 122,204 137,700 Principal amount of the 2019 Notes \$ 287,500 \$ 287,500

-The debt discount and debt issuance costs are amortized as interest expense through August 2019.
-During 2012, total interest expense related to the 2019 Notes was \$10.3 million, relating to the 4.25% stated coupon rate and the amortization of the debt discount and debt issuance costs.
-The non-cash expense relating to the amortization of the debt discount and debt issuance costs during 2012 was \$5.7 million.

-The balance of unamortized fees and costs was \$4.7 million as of December 31, 2012, which is recorded in the accompanying Consolidated Balance Sheet as Other assets.
+The debt discount and debt issuance costs will be amortized as interest expense through August 15, 2019.
+During the years ended December 31, 2013 and 2012 total interest expense for the 2019 Notes was \$28.4 million, and \$10.3 million, respectively, including stated coupon interest of \$12.2 million and \$4.6 million, respectively, and the amortization of the debt discount and debt issuance costs of \$16.2 million and \$5.7 million, respectively.
+The balance of unamortized fees and costs was \$4.0 million and \$4.7 million as of December 31, 2013 and 2012, respectively, which is recorded in the accompanying Consolidated Balance Sheet as Other assets.